How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-The chart or graph will be added to the ‘Visualizer Library’ section …
+Your chart or graph will be added to your ‘Visualizer Library’ section …

-Note that each visual element is given a unique ID displayed in a shortcode.
-As you will see shortly, this allows you to insert graphs and charts into your posts easily …
+Note that each new element is given a unique ID displayed as a shortcode.
+As you will see in just a moment, this lets you embed charts and graphs into your WordPress posts easily and quickly …

-After adding an element to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …
+After a graph or chart has been added to the ‘Visualizer Library’, you can edit it, clone it, or trash it …

 Visualizer Plugin Usage